Lonitch/Lonitch.github.io/_posts/2020-08-29-Basic-Group-Theory.md

 ## Background

 These notes are made based on the purpose of quick exposure to basic concepts of group theory, a pervasive tool used in the research of condensed-matter QFT.
-The following text will function as a lookup table or a prelude for my possible future application of group theory in QFT problems.
+The following text will function as a lookup table or a prelude for my possible future application of group theory in QFT problems.<!--more-->

 ## Transformation in the Special Relativity